John-Abbott-College/SN1-Notes/Notes/01_Expressions_Variables_Constants.md

 - the name must contain only alpha-numeric characters and underscores (`A-z`, `0-9`, and `_`)

-- the name must not be any of the **Python keywords**, which are reserved by python for predefined reasons and will not let you use them as variable names:
+- the name must not be any of the **Python keywords**, as these are reserved by Python for predefined purposes and cannot be redefined:

   ```python
   ['False', 'None', 'True', 'and', 'as', 'assert', 'break', 'class', 'continue', 'def', 'del', 'elif', 'else', 'except', 'finally', 'for', 'from', 'global', 'if', 'import', 'in', 'is', 'lambda', 'nonlocal', 'not', 'or', 'pass', 'raise', 'return', 'try', 'while', 'with', 'yield']
   ```

 - Python is case sensitive!
-This means that uppercase `APPLE` and lowercase `apple` is not the same variable names, therefore will be considered by python as two different variables.
+This means that uppercase `APPLE` and lowercase `apple` are not the same variable names, therefore will be considered by python as two different variables.

 - You may use alphabet from other languages too for example: `sûr_la_mer`, `переменная`, `Adiós_Señora` are valid variable names.